NimishVerma/NimishVerma/README.md

 - 🌱 I’m currently learning FastAPI, Docker
 - 👯 I’m looking to collaborate on interesting projects that are based on Python(or Java).
 I am also interested in working on Simulations.
 <!--- 🤔 I’m looking for help with -->
-- 💬 Ask me about Python,Django,Flask,OOP, Agent based Simulation, Optimization and Evolutionary Algorithms.
+- 💬 Ask me about Python, Java, WebD, Agent based Simulation, Optimization and Evolutionary Algorithms.
 - 📫 How to reach me: linkedin @ https://www.linkedin.com/in/nimishcodes/
 - 😄 Pronouns: he/him